Secreta Corporisa novel by

 Two Templar knights are ousted from the Order for sexual perversion but are then targeted because of their knowledge of an ancient artifact the Templars will use to control the papacy.

 A.D.
-1193.
-To avoid an arranged marriage, Rolant joins the Templars and is quickly transferred from France to Jaffa, the coastal city in the Holy Land that is the main port of entry for medieval pilgrims on their way to Jerusalem.
-At the citadel in Jaffa, Rolant, who is nineteen and only recently knighted, is paired with Audric, a more experienced knight, who cautiously introduces him to a secret brotherhood of Templars who commit “the sin which shall not be named” in the dense groves of tamarisk trees scattered among the dunes along the coast.
+1193 To avoid an arranged marriage, Rolant joins the Templars and is quickly transferred from France to Jaffa, the coastal city in the Holy Land that is the main port of entry for medieval pilgrims on their way to Jerusalem.
+At the citadel in Jaffa, Rolant, who is nineteen and only recently knighted, is paired with Audric, a more experienced knight, who cautiously introduces him to a secret brotherhood of Templars who commit “the sin not named” in the dense groves of tamarisk trees scattered among the dunes along the coast.
 The secret brotherhood considers their activity in the groves to be comparable to grappling or swordplay, but for Audric and Rolant, their activity takes on a different tone because love becomes an integral part of it.

 One of the main tasks Templars perform in the Holy Land is escorting pilgrims to Jerusalem and other holy sites.
 While Rolant is among the Templars escorting a group of pilgrims to Bethlehem, they encounter Saracens digging a well just at the moment human bones are displaced by the digging.
 The Saracens abandon the well and the pilgrims want to see if the bones are those of a saint.
 While the pilgrims pray over the bones, Rolant notices an old clay tablet in a dirt pile.
 The text inscribed on the surface looks ancient, like no language he has ever seen.
 He takes the artifact back to Jaffa with him as a memento but must relinquish it because Templars are allowed no individual possessions.